houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 To see how regular expressions act as syntactic sugar, let's consider two observations about them.

+#### 2.1.1 Observation 1

-Firstly, regular expressions are governed by strict syntax rules over a finite alphabet (a set of characters).
+Regular expressions are governed by strict syntax rules over a finite alphabet (a set of characters).
 These rules dictate whether a string is a valid regular expression or not.
 For example, the string `a{1` is an invalid regular expression because it's missing the `}`, whereas `a{1}` is valid.
-It's standard to recursively define the rules as follows:
+It's standard to recursively define the rules as follows.

-Given some finite alphabet (like the set of Unicode characters with the empty string);
+Given some finite alphabet (like the set of Unicode characters),

 1. The empty set is a regular expression [3].
 2. The empty string `''` is a regular expression.